-In addition to standard digital trigger features, the PCI-DAS6030 and PCI-DAS6032 also provide analog triggering capability.
+In addition to standard digital trigger features, the PCI-DAS6052 also provides analog triggering capability.
 When using the analog trigger, acquisitions may be started and controlled via an analog signal.
 There are four trigger/gate modes available using the analog trigger feature:

-- Trigger positive or negative slope.
+- Trigger positive or negative slope

-- Gate above reference or below reference.
+- Gate above reference or below reference

-- Hysteresis positive or negative hysteresis.
+- Hysteresis positive or negative hysteresis

-- Window inside or outside window.
+- Window inside or outside window

-The Trigger mode is used to start an acquisition sequence.
+The trigger mode is used to start an acquisition sequence.
 The remaining modes provide gating functions during an acquisition sequence which start and stop the acquisition based on the gate condition.

-There are two possible inputs for the analog trigger source (see Figure 18).
+There are two possible inputs for the analog trigger source.
 The first is the AUXIN0/ATRIG pin on the 100-pin I/O connector.
 This is a software selectable dual-purpose pin that supports either digital or analog trigger inputs.
 The source selection defaults to analog trigger on power-up and may be modified at any time using InstaCal.
-The input range on the ATRIG pin is always ± 10 V. 12-bit DACs are used to set the HI and LO levels for the threshold(s).
-The threshold resolution in this mode is 4.88 mV per step.
+The input range on the ATRIG pin is always ±10V.
+12-bit DACs are used to set the HI and LO levels for the threshold(s).
+The threshold resolution in this mode is 4.88mV per step.